0cjs/sedoc/8bit/floppy.md

 #### 3.5" Drive Information

-The power plug on the cable is an AMP 170204-2 or 171822-4.
+The power plug on the cable, is a TE Connectivity/AMP 170204-2 or 171822-4;
+the pins have a 2.50 mm pitch.
+(This is often called a [Berg connector][berg], though proper Berg connectors have 2.54 mm pitch.)

 FDDs often (but not always) need only +5 V.

 USB UFI - Universal Floppy Interface